imanolpg/hebe/README.md

 ## About
 This is the development of a 🔮 Kaleidoscope like languaje.
 It is the result of following the llvm [tutorial](https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/) on how to create a frontend programming languaje.
 This project is based on the [**🐉 LLVM**](https://llvm.org) library commonly used for building compilers.
 Up to now the _parser_, _lexer_, _AST_, the _code generation functions_ and the _JIT drivers_ have been implemented.

-Why **unfinished**?
+Why **discontinued**?
 It is an really big work to maintain and continue adding new features to this project having limited time.

 Feel free to PR this repo an add more stuff 🚀🚀 (only lit things accepted 😉)